ehmatthes/django-simple-deploy/docs/contributing/index.md

 Ways to contribute
 ---

 There are many ways to contribute.
-Choose the description that fits you best, and start contributing. :)
+Choose the option that fits you best, and start contributing. :)

 - If you have a long-term interest in contributing, please introduce yourself on the [Introductions](https://github.com/ehmatthes/django-simple-deploy/discussions/130) thread.
 - If you're newer to Django, or new to deployment, the simplest way to help is by [documenting a test run](test_run.md).